 - Keep headlights in good working order and turned on, even during the day.

 - Never ride when you’re tired or intoxicated.

 Most importantly, always wear proper safety gear when riding a motorcycle, because it’s the only thing between you and the pavement.
 The most crucial safety equipment is a DOT-certified full-face helmet.

 Currently, only riders under the age of 18 are required to wear helmets in Arizona, but studies show riders without helmets are 40% more likely to suffer fatal head injuries and three times more likely to suffer brain injuries during a crash.
 Replace your helmet every five years (sooner, if it’s damaged in a crash), even when it still looks good, to ensure it’s still safe.

 Complete your protective gear with leather or thick clothing with long sleeves and pants, over-the-ankle boots, sturdy gloves and, if your helmet doesn’t include a visor, googles to protect your eyes.

-If you’ve been hurt in a motorcycle accident, call the experienced Yuma personal injury attorneys at Lerner & Rowe.
+If you’ve been hurt in a motorcycle accident, call an experienced Yuma personal injury lawyer at Lerner & Rowe.
 You can visit our office from 8 a.m. to 5 p.m., but we’re available 24/7 to take your call at (928) 344-6200.